Springtail: Morphology

 Members of the Collembola are normally less than 6 mm long, have six or fewer abdominal segments, and possess a tubular appendage (the collophore or ventral tube) with reversible, sticky vesicles, projecting ventrally from the first abdominal segment.
-It is believed to be associated with fluid uptake and balance, excretion, and orientation of the organism itself.
+It is believed to serve various functions, e.g. fastening the body on a smooth surface, fluid uptake and excretion, cleaning the body surface, and orientation of the organism itself during jump.
 Most species have an abdominal, tail-like appendage known as a furcula (or furca).
 It is located on the ventral side of the fourth abdominal segment and is folded beneath the body, held under tension by a small structure called the retinaculum (or tenaculum).
-When released, it snaps against the substrate, flinging the springtail into the air and allowing for rapid evasion and travel.
-All of this takes place in as little as 18 milliseconds.
+When released, it snaps against the substrate, flinging the springtail into the air and allowing for rapid evasion and travel, all of this taking place in a few milliseconds.

 Springtails also possess the ability to reduce their body size by as much as 30% through subsequent ecdyses (moulting) if temperatures rise high enough.
 The shrinkage is genetically controlled.
-Since warmer conditions increase metabolic rates and energy requirements in organisms, the reduction in body size is advantageous to their survival.
+Since warmer conditions increase metabolic rates and energy requirements (and thus expenditure) in organisms, the reduction in body size is advantageous to their survival.
+Reduction in body size occurs also under other environmental stresses such as soil contamination.

 The Poduromorpha and Entomobryomorpha have an elongated body, while the Symphypleona and Neelipleona have a globular body.
 Collembola lack a tracheal respiration system, which forces them to respire through a porous cuticle, except for the two families Sminthuridae and Actaletidae, which exhibit a single pair of spiracles between the head and the thorax, leading to a rudimentary, although fully functional, tracheal system.
 The anatomical variance (life-form variation) present between different species partially depends on their vertical distribution across the various strata of terrestrial ecosystems.
 Surface-dwellers are generally larger, have darker pigments, longer antennae and a functioning furcula.
 Sub-surface-dwellers are usually unpigmented, have elongated bodies, and reduced furcula.
 They can be categorized into four main forms according to vertical distribution: atmobiotic, epedaphic, hemiedaphic, and euedaphic.
-Atmobiotic species inhabit macrophytes and litter surface.
+Atmobiotic species inhabit vegetation and litter surface.
 They are generally 8-10 millimeters (about ⅓ in) in length, pigmented, have long limbs, and a full set of ocelli (photoreceptors).
 Epedaphic species inhabit upper litter layers and fallen logs.
 They are slightly smaller and have less pronounced pigments, as well as less developed limbs and ocelli than the atmobiotic species.
 Hemiedaphic species inhabit the lower litter layers of decomposing organic material.
 They are 1-2 millimeters (about 1/16 in) in length, have dispersed pigmentation, shortened limbs, and a reduced number of ocelli.
 Euedaphic species inhabit upper mineral layers known as the humus horizon (or humipedon).
 They are smaller than hemiedaphic species; have soft, elongated bodies; lack pigmentation and ocelli; and have reduced or absent furca.